 If we do not obtain or maintain periods of market exclusivity, we may face competition sooner than otherwise anticipated.
-For instance, in the United States, this could mean that a competing biosimilar product may be able to submit an application to the FDA and obtain approval.
-This may require that we undertake costly and time-consuming patent litigation, to the extent available, or defend actions brought by the biosimilar applicant for declaratory judgement.
+For instance, in the United States, this could mean that a competing biosimilar product may be able to submit an application to the FDA and obtain approval either as a biosimilar to one of our products or even as an interchangeable product.
+This may require that we undertake costly and time-consuming patent litigation, to the extent available, or defend actions brought by the biosimilar applicant for declaratory judgment.
 If a biosimilar product does enter the market, it is possible that it could be substituted for one of our product candidates, especially if it is available at a lower price.